We are hard at work on a new website! We ask for your patience as we prepare to launch our new website in mid-June 2015.

-Workshops are limited to 12 qualified participants and 3 auditors to provide a meaningful level of discussion, and careful, informed attention to your work.
-Beginning poets, shy about sharing their poems, should consider auditing a workshop as a great way to learn by observing and listening.
-Review our Application Guidelines for more details and the workshop descriptions that follow on this page.
-Click the following link to see our brochure in pdf format.
+Workshops are limited to 12 qualified participants and three auditors to provide a meaningful level of discussion, and careful, informed attention to your work.
+You may apply online to attend a workshop as a participant.
+Beginning poets, or those shy about sharing their poems, should consider auditing a workshop as a great way to learn by observing and listening.
+Review our Application Guidelines for more details and the workshop descriptions that follow below.

 WORD BY WORD, LINE BY LINE with THOMAS LUX

 We will pay close attention, in minute detail, to all the elements that go into writing a poem.
 So: we'll do word by word, line by line readings.
 Frost said that the primary way to get to the reader's heart and mind is through the reader's ear.
 The sound, the noise of a poem, demands our attention.
 We must be tough, honest and direct with each other's work and also be generous, thoughtful and never condescending or dismissive.
 A good workshop can do both.
 Bring in three or four poems, seventeen copies of each, for discussion.

 LISTEN TO THIS: SOUND and STRUCTURE IN WRITING POEMS with MAURICE MANNING